 OPEC oil cuts deal in trouble as Russia resists

+But they made the proposal conditional on Russia and other non-OPEC producers backing the curbs.
+'THERE IS A PROBLEM'

-Novak has made no public statements about the proposed extra cuts during his trips to and from Vienna this week.
-Existing cuts by OPEC+ amount to 2.1 million bpd, but those have failed to support oil prices which have lost a quarter of their value since the start of the year.
+Novak, who held bilateral discussions with his Saudi counterpart Prince Abdulaziz bin Salman, has made no public statements about the proposed extra cuts during his trips to and from Vienna this week.
+Existing cuts by OPEC+ amount to 2.1 million bpd, but those have failed to support oil prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)